310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% bubble Kuro %}
 Haha, the dojo’s been waterproofed for whatever reason, so it should be fine.

-I heard there was a time it was crumbling down, and they did some extra touch-ups during reconstruction.
+I heard there was a time it was crumblin’ down, and they did some extra touch-ups during reconstruction.
 {% endbubble %}

 {% bubble Keito %}